connoprompt/assignment2/README.md

 2. Extract the folder and open the folder in your preferred IDE.
 If asked to trust the folder, click trust.

-3. Ensure you run the project in to virtual environment, once in your python environment of choice, the following modules need to be installed using pip.
+3. The modules below must be installed for this project to run, if any of these modules interfare with your current python environment please create a virtual environment with the projects root folder as the root.

 - Django
 - pytest-django
 - boto3

-5. Once the modules are installted, in a terminal type 'python manage.py runserver', this will launch the django server.
+5. Once the modules are installed, in a terminal type 'python manage.py runserver', this will launch the django server.

 6. Once the server is runnning, you may open a browser and navigate to localhost:8000/chatbot